jiequancui/jiequancui.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D.
-Candidate in The Chinese University of Hong Kong, supervided by Prof. Jiaya Jia.
+I'm a Ph.D. candidate in The Chinese University of Hong Kong (CUHK), supervided by Prof. Jiaya Jia.
 I received my B.E. degree from the computer science department of ShanDong University in 2018.

 <font color=red> I am looking for a full-time postdoctoral position.
 Please feel free to contact me through the email. </font>

 Research
 ======
-My research interests include model generalization, robustness, and imbalanced learning.
+My research interests include model generalization, robustness, imbalanced learning, and image segmentation.
 I'm very glad to touch new problems in computer vision and machine learning.